grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 Ensuring data is batched is a production-readiness step to improve data compression and reduce the number of outgoing network requests to external systems.

-In this task, we will configure an [otelcol.processor.batch][] component to batch data before sending it to the exporter.
+In this task, you will configure an [otelcol.processor.batch][] component to batch data before sending it to the exporter.

 > Refer to the list of available [Components][] for the full list of
 > `otelcol.processor` components that you can use to process OpenTelemetry